 Treatments for cystic fibrosis can be intensive and time consuming.
-Children need to go to the specialist unit regularly, and some children need to go to hospital often to manage chest infections.
+Children need to go to a specialist cystic fibrosis unit regularly, and some children need to go to hospital often to manage chest infections.

-If your child has cystic fibrosis, you and your child might work with any or all of the following health professionals:
+If your child has cystic fibrosis, your child will probably be treated in a specialist unit by a multidisciplinary cystic fibrosis team.
+This team might include any or all of the following health professionals:

 Living with cystic fibrosis

-Staying active, exercising and having chest physiotherapy can help children with cystic fibrosis keep their lungs healthy.
+Staying active and having chest physiotherapy can help children with cystic fibrosis keep their lungs healthy.

 A child with cystic fibrosis might miss a lot of school because of frequent hospital visits.
-If your child has cystic fibrosis, it’s important to let teachers know about his condition and to communicate with them regularly.
+If your child has cystic fibrosis, it’s important to let teachers know about your child’s condition and communicate with teachers regularly.